awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

     --role-arn <your_role_arn>
 ```

-The following list describes the arguments for the `create-stream` CLI command\.
+These are the arguments for the create\-stream CLI command:

 `stream-id`
 An arbitrary string to identify the stream\.